Forearm Muscles – Anatomy, Function and Clinical Significance

 Flexor Digitorum Profundus

-In the arm, flexor digitorum profundus lies deep to the flexor digitorum superficialis muscle.
-Like superficialis, flexor digitorum profundus also ends in four tendons one to each of the second to fifth fingers.
-Each slip inserts on the base of the distal phalanx on the palmar aspect.
+Insertion: Flexor digitorum profundus lies deep to the flexor digitorum superficialis muscle and ends in four tendons, one to each of the second to fifth fingers.
+Each slip inserts on the base of the distal phalanx on the palmar aspect after passing through Camper’s chiasm as described above.

-Ulnar nerve supplies medial part of the muscle that acts on the ring and little finger [C8, T1]
+• Ulnar nerve supplies the medial part of the muscle that acts on the ring and little finger [C8, T1]

-The median nerve supplies the lateral half of muscle acting on the index and ring finger.[C8, T1]
+• The median nerve supplies the lateral half of the muscle acting on the index and ring finger.[C8, T1]

 Flexor Pollicis Longus

-• The anterior surface of the radius from immediately below the radial tuberosity and oblique line
+Origin: The anterior surface of the radius from immediately below the radial tuberosity and oblique line, along with the surrounding interosseous membrane

 Pronator Quadratus